-Once you figure them out, I guarantee you that you will look at LinkedIn in a completely different way.
+Once you figure them out, I guarantee that you will look at LinkedIn, and your LinkedIn prospecting in particular, in a completely different way.

-After all, these strategies played a HUGE role in helping us hit $3M ARR in less than 3 years, ensure a stable inflow of leads in our DMs and generate 1M views on our content every month.
+After all, these strategies played a HUGE role in helping us hit $6M ARR in less than 3 years, ensure a stable inflow of leads in our DMs, and generate 1M views on our content every month.